-Hash, or hashish, is collected and made from trichomes of the cannabis plant.
-Much similar to cannabis, hash also has a unique history.
+Hash, or hashish, is collected and made from trichomes of the cannabis plant (the modern hash making process is quite fascinating).
 The political and spiritual significance is associated with it.

 Did you know that the early records of hashish usage show that it was ingested and never smoked?
 Yes, the practice of smoking hash has started much later.
 Although we do not find any mention of the hash in the Koran, it would suffice to believe that it was discovered between the 7th and 10th centuries.

 One of the first literary sources that featured Hashish was the tale of the hashish eater.
 The tale speaks of a once-prominent man who ruins all his wealth on women.
 After wandering without a single penny, he enters a hammam, eats a ball of hashish, and dreams of being rich again.
 Upon waking up, he feels embarrassed to realize that he was being laughed at by people.
 However, he does not let slip of his experience with the drug and rebuilds his self-confidence.

 Some legends credit the primary usage of hash to Haydar.
 He was the founder of the Sufi order.
 He fell into depression and wandered off alone into the forests.
 Once he returned, his disciples were in awe of his changed self.
 Haydar then attributed his happiness to hash.
 In fact, he was buried in an area surrounded by the plants of cannabis.